jyellick/mirbft-visualizer/README.md

 * The ability to skip to a certain time in the log.
 * The ability to skip to the next instance of a certain event type in the log.
 * Predefined profiles for different interesting configurations (e.g. Classical PBFT, Leader Spinning, etc.)
+* Create a UI component for epoch change state.
 * General prettification.

 ## Contributing